convexset/meteor-three-way/README.md

 <div data-bind="html: tagsValidationErrorText; visible: tagsValidationErrorText|trueIfNonEmpty; style: {color: tagsValidationErrorText|trueIfNonEmpty|redIfTrue}"></div>
 ```

-They validation flow is as follows:
+The validation flow is as follows:
     1. a change is made in the view which propagates to the view model
     2. validation starts
     3. view-model level validation using data in the view model and success/failure call-backs fire